ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a name="SQ_PQ"></a>
 ### Priority Queues
-A prioirity queue is a type of a queue in which elements are removed on the basis of their priority.
-The item with the highest prioirty is the one which is always removed first.
-Prioirty queue can be directly implemented in java in the following way:
+A priority queue is a type of a queue in which elements are removed on the basis of their priority.
+The item with the highest priority is the one which is always removed first.
+Priority queue can be directly implemented in java in the following way:
 ```java
 PriorityQueue<Integer> A = new PriorityQueue<Integer>();
 A.add(new Integer(newElement)); //O(logN)